dagadam1/konsol-2024-test-actions/README.md

-# konsol-2024
+# konsol-2024 (WIP)
 KONSol is an information screen in Konsulatet.
-The project contains the page that is shown on the screen, an admin page to upload slides, and a backend written in Actix.
+This repo contains the React app that is the screen itself, a React admin page to upload slides, and the backend written in Actix Web.

 ## Features:
 - Ability to upload slides (images, title, text, date) that will be shown on the screen.
-- SL departure data.
+- SL timetable data.
 - Fysiksektionen calendar integration.

 ## Backend config